theimowski/SuaveMusicStore/index.md

 This almost concludes the cart feature.
 One more thing before we finish this section:
 What should happen if user first adds some albums to his cart and later decides to log on?
-If user logs on, we have his user name - so we can "upgrade" all his carts from GUID to the acutal user's name.
+If user logs on, we have his user name - so we can "upgrade" all his carts from GUID to the actual user's name.
 Add necessary functions to the `Db` module:

 ```